litestar-org/litestar/docs/usage/testing.rst

 you need to test logic that expects to receive a request object.

 For example, suppose we want to unit test a ``guard`` function in isolation.
-To illustrate this, we'll reuse the examples from the :doc:`route guards </usage/security/guards>` documentation:
+To illustrate this, we will reuse the examples from the :doc:`route guards </usage/security/guards>` documentation:

 .. code-block:: python
     :caption: Defining a guard function in ``my_app/guards.py`` that checks for a secret token